-However, using Google Colab does come with some differences, such as downloading and accessing files from Colab.
+However, it does come with some differences, such as downloading files from Colab.
+Follow the guide below to learn exactly how to download files from Google Colab.

-The bellow assumes you have a data frame which has been named as a file and assigned a type.
+The below assumes you have a data frame which has been named as a file and assigned a type.
 This will most commonly be done via Pandas, for example: result.to_csv(‘example_file.csv’)

-To download a file you can use the Colab lib, however, you will need to use the Google Chrome Browser.
+To download a file for Colab lib use, however, you will need to use the Google Chrome Browser.
 If you are using Firefox, then this won’t work.

 from google.colab import files import pandas as pd result.to_csv('example_file.csv') files.download('example_file.csv')